vishalpowar/grpc-global-loadbalancing/README.md

 $gcloud compute --project "<project-id>" ssh --zone "<zone>" "<server-name>"
 ```

-Start the server by running the following command.
+The server can be started by running the following command.

 ```
 $ ./grpc_server.sh startall